winniec9153/sep11-freedom-project/README.md

   * Individual
     * Users cannot review past transactions after closing the app because the data is not saved.
     * The app does not handle negative numbers correctly, which can lead to inaccurate balance calculations.
-    * Incorrect calculations may confuse users and reduce trust in the budgeting information.
+    * If there is incorrect calculations, it may confuse users and reduce trust in the budgeting information.
   * Relationships
     * Inaccurate financial records could cause misunderstandings if users are tracking shared expenses.
     * Lost transaction history may make it difficult to discuss spending habits with family members or partners.